-Menopause isn’t just a physical change to your body it can have a big impact on how you feel too.
-During menopause your brain and body go into a kind of survival mode, this can leave you feeling exhausted and experience problems with chaotic thinking or becoming quick to anger.
+Menopause isn’t just a physical change to your body.
+It can have a big impact on how you feel too.
+During menopause your brain and body go into a kind of survival mode, and this can leave you feeling exhausted.
+You may experience problems with chaotic thinking or become quick to anger.

 You may also experience episodes of anxiety.
 You might worry about:

 - If you will ever feel like yourself again

 - Whether your partner’s feelings for you will change

 - How to cope with new symptoms as they arise

 Why do you feel different at menopause?

 There are a number of factors at play.
 Starting menopause isn’t something you choose to do and it can be quite unexpected when it does start.
 This can leave you feeling out of control or unprepared which adds to your anxiety.

 Other members of your family may have had a very difficult time going through menopause and so you might worry that you are going to have a similar experience.
 Some women find they are overwhelmed by negative feelings or tiredness and start to become depressed.

 What can you do together to manage the situation?